141512114/pixle/README.md

 This is the official repository of the web-based game _Pixle_.
 The game is developed and published by Nani Games.
 Lead Developer and Designer is Nolan Bjarne Schiemann, Co-Founder of Nani Games.

-Wordle, Picross and typical nonograms inspired the creation and development of this web-application _Pixle_.
+Wordle, Picross and typical nonograms inspired the creation and development of the web-game Pixle.
-The player solves puzzles on a daily basis.
-Each day reveals a new, randomly generated puzzle to solve.
+The player solves puzzles on a daily-basis and each day challenges himself to solving a new, randomly generated puzzle.
 Their difficulty does vary from day to day, and can be quite nerve-braking at times.
-To solve a puzzle, the player has to place the emojis on their correct tiles / positions, shown to the player at the beginning of the game and after each failed try.
+To solve a puzzle, the player has to place the emojis on their correct tiles or positions, shown to the player at the beginning of the game and after each failed try.

 ### Generation of puzzles in _Pixle_
 Puzzles in the game _Pixle_ are generated ahead of time and stored inside a small database or array.
 This stored array only contains the necessary ids of the used emojis and a date on which the specific Pixle goes public.\
-Puzzles aren't completely, randomly generated.
+Puzzles or _pixles_, as we like to call them, aren't fully, randomly generated.
 They always use one of the many, already given patterns.
-This way it is ensured that the player won't feel discouraged or uncomfortable while solving a puzzle.
+This way it is ensured that the player won't feel discouraged or uncomfortable while solving a pixle.
 It creates a certain familiarity and other positive emotions, which help to bond the player to the game.
-The player now knows certain patterns and recognizes them upon seeing a newly revealed puzzle, which encourages him to keep playing and train his memory.
+The player now knows certain patterns and recognizes them upon seeing a newly revealed pixle, which encourages him to keep playing and train his memory.
+The player realizes his progress and, because of a natural instinct, keeps this good feeling, resulting out of his progress making, alive.

 ## First steps